iBreaker/vimrc/README.md

 # Plugins

-spf13-vim contains a curated set of popular vim plugins, colors, snippets and syntaxes.
+Breaker-vim contains a curated set of popular vim plugins, colors, snippets and syntaxes.
 Great care has been made to ensure that these plugins play well together and have optimal configuration.

 ## Adding new plugins